beaconsproject/movement_apps/movement_mapper/help.md

 3. Define segments using sliders

+- The two plots on the right show the relationship between NSD and "Day of year", and are the key to identifying movement segments.
+NSD calculates the net squared displacement (i.e., the squared distance from the first location of a track) for a track.
 - Use the Spring and Fall sliders to define start and end dates.
 - Click on the "Save segments" button after defining segments for each Id/Year combination.